How to Start a Podcast: Follow These 11 Steps to Launch in 2025

 This format unfolds captivating, real-life stories.
 It can have one host or may have multiple voice actors acting various parts of the stories.
 Just think of podcasts like “Serial” or “The Teacher’s Pet.”
 This format has a lot of advantages like being bingeable since people want to know what happens next.

-Want to tell stories but your own?
-Why not create stories from scratch and share those.
-A genre where this format excels is the horror one.
+Want to tell your own stories?
+Fiction storytelling format will suit you better.
+A genre where this format excels is horror.
 You may also experiment with different genres and see which one suits you.

 Are you a content creator?
 Why not repurpose your old content?
 Breathe life into your old content by making small tweaks and converting it into a podcast.
 This way you increase the reach of your content by being on multiple platforms.